broadinstitute/epi-SHARE-seq-pipeline/docs/input_short.md

     * `share.pipeline_modality`:
         * `full`: the **default**.
 Will run the entire pipeline.
         * `count_only`: Will stop after generating the `fragment` file and/or the `barcode x gene` matrix.
-        * `no-align`: Will perform pre-processing of the raw FASTQs and stop.
+        * `no_align`: Will perform pre-processing of the raw FASTQs and stop.
     > **IMPORTANT**: Because a bug in ArchR the `full` mode will not work with `mm39`

 2) Chemistry